mirage/jitsu/README.md

 When Jitsu is installed it will look for available backends that can be used to start unikernels (or processes).
 The backends currently supported are `xenctrl` (libxl), `libvirt` and `xen-api-client` (xapi).
 If a new backend is installed `opam` will reinstall Jitsu to add support for it.

-The virtual packages `jitsu-libvirt`, `jitsu-xapi` and `jitsu-xenctrl` can be used to force Jitsu to be installed with a specific backend.
+The virtual packages `jitsu-libvirt`, `jitsu-xapi` and `jitsu-libxl` can be used to force Jitsu to be installed with a specific backend.

 To add a backend, either use the virtual package:

 ```
-$ opam install jitsu-xenctrl
+$ opam install jitsu-libxl
 ```

 Or install the backend directly with `opam`: